mlpack/mlpack/doc/user/methods/decision_tree.md

- * Each `DecisionTree` [constructor](#constructors) and each version of the [`Train()`](#training) function optionally accept an instantiated `DimensionSelectionType` object as the very last parameter (after `maximumDepth`), in case some internal state in the dimension selection mechanism is required.
+ * Each `DecisionTree` [constructor](#constructors) and each version of the [`Train()`](#training) function optionally accept an instantiated `DimensionSelectionType` object as the very last parameter (after `maxDepth`), in case some internal state in the dimension selection mechanism is required.
  * A custom class must implement three simple functions:

 ```c++